 For anyone to be successful and find ease in their work, they have to understand all aspects of the medium they are using.
 For designers, the medium is a website.
 Normally, what a designer with no prior knowledge of web development would be doing is designing pages using Photoshop or other publishing software and sending the designs to developers.
 It is the developers who get into the actual work of coding and creating the page on a website.

 A designer, in this case,has no understanding of the process involved in transforming their idea into a realistic achievement.
 As such they do not know the best way to accomplish an objective and often add additional complexity that is not required.
+If the designer knows how to program, he does not need to use a third-party source to understand how the finished product should look like.

 However, if the designer knew the basics of programming, they would make work easier for the developer.
 They would be aware of what needs to be done to achieve their goals and they wouldn’t create unrealistic designs for developers.
 This creates a smooth workflow between the developer and the designer as they are on the same page.
 They speak the same language and are aware of the demands of each project.